-Chapstick is something that should be carried at all times, I use it on my lips and on occasion my elbows and hands.
+Chapstick is something that should be carried at all times.
+I use it on my lips and on occasion my elbows and hands.
 But there are quite a few different ways that this tiny tube can be used.

 Check out just a few below that I found over at zombease.com (don't let the name fool you, they actually have some great survival tips!):

-Capable of being utilized in a number of ways to help endure your survival, these little tubes of topical salve are a cheap, easy to use and readily available supply that no proper preparedness or anti-Zombie folks should be without.
+Capable of being utilized in a number of ways to help endure your survival, these little tubes of topical salve are a cheap, easy-to-use, and readily available supply that no proper preparedness or anti-Zombie folks should be without.

 We all know that when applied directly to the lips, chapstick can help reduce the risk of painfully cracked and dry lips, but did you know that it works on the hands and face just as well?

-Many of the chapsticks available on the market today are petroleum based.
+Many of the chapsticks available on the market today are petroleum-based.
 That means that they will burn well even in wet and somewhat windy weather.
-Small slices or smudges of chapstick can be used as stand alone fire-starters.
+Small slices or smudges of chapstick can be used as stand-alone fire-starters.

-Small cuts and abrasions – like the kind you might get from shaving, handing a bit of wire, gardening or working your way through brambles – can be treated with just a little bit of chapstick… though I’d recommend not using scented kind as the oils may irritate the wound.
+Small cuts and abrasions – like the kind you might get from shaving, handing a bit of wire, gardening, or working your way through brambles – can be treated with just a little bit of chapstick… though I’d recommend not using scented kind as the oils may irritate the wound.

-With all the ways chapstick can come in handy during a disaster or survival situations, maybe it’s time you went out and grabbed a few sticks for your Bug Out Bag, Emergency Kit, and Every Day Carry.
+With all the ways chapstick can come in handy during a disaster or survival situation, maybe it’s time you went out and grabbed a few sticks for your Bug Out Bag, Emergency Kit, and Every Day Carry.

 Can you think of any other ways to use chapstick in a survival situation?